 Ironically…

-Despite the fact that this cat remains one of the “oldest” cat breeds in existence, there aren’t all that many of them around today.
-In fact, they’re considered a pretty rare breed and as of 2007, only about 200 were registered in the governing Council of the Cat Fancy, and number that seems to remain stable year after year (Keep in mind, however, that not all of these kittens are registered.)
+Although it remains one of the “oldest” cat breeds, not all that many are around today.
+They’re considered a pretty rare breed, and as of 2007, only about 200 were registered in the governing Council of the Cat Fancy, a number that seems to remain stable year after year.
+(Keep in mind, however, that not all these kittens are registered.)
+Today, they are considered the only naturally occurring domesticated cat with spots, even though modern cat breeders have been able to create other cat breeds with similar coats selectively.

 Their coat…